mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Prepare retweet of GitLab release tweet ([see example here](https://community.mattermost.com/core/pl/k7wchwj5mtrhucj6don96yx3sc))
 2. Docs:
     - Create a new branch on docs for the next release - `vX.X-documentation`
-        - Submit a PR for Changelog against the `vX.X-documentation` branch and add a `Work in Progress` label for it
+        - Submit a PR for changelog against the `vX.X-documentation` branch and add a `Work in Progress` label for it
         - Submit a PR to change version number in `docs/source/conf.py` against the `vX.X-documentation` branch
 3. Build:
     - Ensure https://community.mattermost.com is on the most recently released version and that https://prev.test.mattermost.com is on the previous release version